 Site properties, loaded by the server and then cached for faster access, are used to hold data that has to be available across the module.
 It is a configuration-related information that should be updated manually in Service Center.
 It is possible to update them programmatically, but it is not recommended: site properties are not designed to be a “global variable” and store information that changes frequently.
 For example, don't hold the timestamp of the last sync or a counter for processed elements in these properties.

-Updating site properties invalidates the cache and requires the properties to be reloaded from the database causing unnecessary database overhead for all parts of the application using Site variables.
+Updating site properties invalidates the cache and requires the properties to be reloaded from the database.
+This causes unnecessary database overhead for all parts of the application using site variables.

 Place non-configuration information that needs to be changed in a specific database table.
 This way the data can be updated without invalidating the cache and without degrading the performance of the app.